carloskiki/asm-feature-extraction/draft.md

 We use two distinct strategies to perform BCSD, and demonstrate that both methods target different aspects of the assembly fragment.
 Our best results are obtained by combining both methods.

+- How was the prompt designed?
+- Why each section?
+- Why is our method better than embeddings?

 ### Prompt

 The first method consists of querying a large language model with a prompt crafted to extract the high-level behavioral features of